gowoonsori/gowoonsori/README.md

 👋 Hi!
 Welcome to my GitHub place.

-I am a student studying in South, Korea to be a good developer.
+I am a student who studies to become a great engineer.

 ### 💻 Languages & Frameworks
 - C++